Tammy Abraham: 2004–2016: Youth career

-2016–17: Loan to Bristol City
+2016–17 season: Loan to Bristol City

 On 5 August 2016, Abraham signed for Championship club Bristol City on a season-long loan from Chelsea.
 He made his debut for the club the following day, coming off the bench for fellow debutant Josh Brownhill to score City's first goal in a 2–1 come-from-behind win over Wigan Athletic, although the goal was later credited to Hörður Magnússon instead.
 He started in his second game and scored the only goal of the match in a 1–0 win over Wycombe Wanderers, helping Bristol City advance to the Second Round of the EFL Cup.
 The following week, on 13 August, he scored his first professional brace in a 2–1 victory over newly promoted Burton Albion, including the last-minute winner.
 In September, Abraham scored his second brace against Sheffield Wednesday, although Bristol City ultimately lost 3–2.
 He scored a further two goals during the month which saw him named Championship Player of the Month for September.
 He was also awarded the EFL Young Player of the Month award for September.

 On 31 January 2017, Abraham scored his 16th Championship goal in a 2–2 draw against Sheffield Wednesday, which saw him break the record of former Fulham striker Moussa Dembélé for the most goals scored by a teenager since the beginning of the Football League Championship era.
 Abraham ended the season with 23 goals to his name, second only to Chris Wood of Leeds United, as City completed the campaign in 17th position, thereby avoiding relegation.
 His performances throughout the season also earned him Bristol City's Player of the Year, Young Player of the Year and Top Goalscorer awards.
 In doing so, he became the first ever player to earn all three awards in the same season.